pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 npm install typescript @types/react @types/node --save-dev
 ```

-Then I'll add an empty tsconfig.json file... to be continued (Wait for it)
+Then I'll add an empty `tsconfig.json` file... to be continued (Wait for it).
+The full path is `./tsconfig.json`.

 ## Directory structure

-Because I can't run Next.js without the pages directory, I'll it and the ones I envisage that I'll need.
+Because I can't run Next.js without the pages directory, I'll add it, and the ones I envisage that I'll need.

 My folder layout will be like so:
  - pages (react pages. *known Next.js directory*)
  - posts (blog posts in markdown format)
  - public (static files, such as screenshots etc. *known Next.js directory*)
-   - Note: these files are served from /
+   - Note: these files are served from `/`
  - components (react components. *known Next.js directory*)

 ## Index page

 Obviously, when the project is empty there's nothing to serve so next I'll add my IndexPage component.
-To do this, I'll create an Index.tsx file under the pages directory with the following component code:
+To do this, I'll create an `index.tsx` file under the pages directory.
+The full path is `/pages/index.tsx`.

 ```jsx
 import React from 'react'